 Austin, the capital of Texas, is a growing city on the Colorado River, established in 1835 when Texas won its independence from Mexico.
 The pink granite Texas State Capitol soars over the city.
 Nearby is the Bob Bullock History Museum with interactive exhibits.

-Visit “The Father of Texas” Stephen Fuller Austin’s grave and Monument in Texas State Cemetery and the French Legation, the oldest wooden structure in Austin, built by the French as a diplomatic outpost during the Republic of Texas period, 1835-1845.
+Visit the grave of Stephen Fuller Austin, “The Father of Texas”, in the Texas State Cemetery.
+Nearby is the oldest wooden structure in Austin, the French Legation, built by the French as a diplomatic outpost during the Republic of Texas period, 1835-1845.
+The Daughters of the Republic of Texas Museum has collections centered on this period.
 Enjoy the natural beauty of the Lady Bird Johnson Wildflower Center.

 The University of Texas is home to 17 libraries and museums, including the Lyndon B. Johnson Library and Museum, the Briscoe Center for American History and the Blanton Museum of Art.

-For research, the Texas State Library holds a variety of Texas government records, including Republic of Texas Passports, the Index to Confederate Pension Applications, newspapers on microfilm and the 1897 Voters’ Registration, as well as printed family and county histories and city directories.
+For research, the Texas State Library holds a variety of Texas government records, including Republic of Texas Pass- ports, the Index to Confederate Pension Applications, newspapers on microfilm and the 1897 Voters’ Registration, as well as printed family and county histories and city directories.
+It also has a good selection of materials for other states.
 The Texas General Land Office, established in 1837, archives land grant records and maps dating to the 18th century.